One more arrest in Gauri Lankesh murder case

 He has been sent to police custody till June 24th.

+According to reports, Parashuram Wagmare was absconding for nine months after Gauri Lankesh's murder in Bengaluru.

-This comes after the SIT probing the murder of journalist-activist Gauri Lankesh filed its first charge sheet in the sensational case, naming alleged gunrunner and Hindutva activist T Naveen Kumar as an accused.
+His arrest comes after the SIT filed its first charge sheet in the sensational case, naming alleged gunrunner and Hindutva activist T Naveen Kumar as an accused.

 Six months after the murder of journalist Gauri Lankesh, Karnataka police had arrested T Naveen Kumar.